josenaldo/fso2022-counter-frontend/README.md

 With the demo, you can test the following features:

--
+- Display a counter

-To access the demo, you can use the following credentials:
+- Decrement the counter

-- User:
+- Zero the counter
-- Password:
+- Increment the counter

 ## Prerequisites